routegy/routegy-docs/app/docs/how-to/receive-slack-notifications.md

 # Receive Slack Notifications

-This document describes how to make use of the [Slack Webhook Action Type](/reference/action-types/slack-webhook/) to receive slack message notifications.
+This document describes how to make use of the [Slack Webhook Action Type](/reference/action-types/slack-webhook/) to receive slack message notifications when someone interacts with one of your apps.

 Slack actions are used with a wide variety of [apps](/reference/apps/).
 These can require near immediate attention, a slower asynchronous approach, or even provide an easy-to-browse archive of all interactions.

-## Creating the Action
+## Create the action

-Follow the steps below to create a [action](/reference/actions/) for sending email notifications.
+Follow the steps below to create an [action](/reference/actions/) for sending email notifications.

-### Step 1
+### Step 1: Choose a workspace

 Start by making sure you're in the desired [workspace](/reference/workspaces/).
-Click on the menu bar dropdown to choose.
+Hover over the menu bar dropdown to choose.

 <p align="center">
   <img src="/images/navigation/choose-workspace-dropdown.png" width="90%">
 </p>

-### Step 2
+### Step 2: Open the new action dialog

-Select the **Actions** tab within the workspace view and click the **+ New Action** button.
-This will launch a modal for creating new actions.
+Select the **Actions** tab within the workspace view and press the **+ New Action** button.
+This will launch a dialog for creating new actions.

 <p align="center">
   <img src="/images/how-tos/create-new-action.png" width="90%">
 </p>

-### Step 3
+### Step 3: Select the Slack action type

 From the action creation model, select **Slack** from the _Action type_ dropdown list.